scryptcoins/testcoin/doc/build-osx.md

 Rerunning "openssl version" should now return the correct version.

-For boost in dogecoin, there are some ‘fun’ things you have to do:
+For boost in testcoin, there are some ‘fun’ things you have to do:

  * download boost from source